AA (band): Career

 On 30 May 2015, the youngest member Jinhong was revealed to be the newest member added to the boy band 24K.
-Later on, was discovered that the member Kimchi left the group in the process of switching companies to Wellmade Star M's subsidiary BLUE STAR Entertainment, only remaining Aoora, Hoik and Woosang.
-Woosang was said that he will join the group promotions when he came back.
+Later on, it was discovered that the member Kimchi left the group in the process of switching companies to Wellmade Star M's subsidiary BLUE STAR Entertainment, leaving Aoora, Hoik and Woosang as the remaining members.
+Woosang was said that he will join the group promotions when he comes back.

-On 20 August 2015, was revealed a cover of Omi's "Cheerleader" by AOORA&HOIK.
-On 29 September 2015, was revealed the first episode of the third season of F@LLOW ME, starring only AOORA&HOIK, which confirmed that it's the sub-unit of the group.
+On 20 August 2015, a cover of Omi's "Cheerleader" by Aoora and Hoik was released.
+On 29 September 2015, the first episode of the third season of F@LLOW ME, starring Aoora and Hoik as AOORA&HOIK, was released, confirming its existence as the sub-unit of the group.